syncfusion-content/windowsforms-docs/WindowsForms/maskededitbox/Getting-Started.md

 ---
 layout: post
 title: Getting Started | Masked Edit | WindowsForms | Syncfusion
-description: How to add MaskedEditBox control in Windows Forms application.
+description: How to add the MaskedEditBox control in a Windows Forms application.
 platform: WindowsForms
 control: MaskedEditBox
 documentation: ug
 ---
 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio, and add the **MaskedEditBox** control with its basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and how to add the **MaskedEditBox** control with its basic functionalities.

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#maskededitbox) section to get the list of assemblies or NuGet package details that need to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#maskededitbox) section to get the list of assemblies or details of NuGet package that needs to be added as a reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.
+Refer to this [documentation](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details about installing NuGet packages in a Windows Forms application.

 ## Adding the MaskedEditBox control via designer

-The following steps describes how to create the **MaskedEditBox** control via designer.
+The following steps describe how to create the **MaskedEditBox** control via designer:

-1) Create a new Windows Forms application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The [MaskedEditBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox.html) control can be added to an application by dragging it from the toolbox to the design view.
-The following dependent assemblies will be added automatically.
+2. Add the [MaskedEditBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox.html) control to an application by dragging it from the toolbox to design view.
+The following dependent assembly will be added automatically:

 * Syncfusion.Shared.Base

 ![Drag and drop MaskedEditBox from toolbox](MaskedEditBox-images/MarkedEditBox-img2.png)

-3) Set the symbols in [Mask](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~Mask.html) property for the control.
+3. Set the symbols in the [Mask](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~Mask.html) property for the control.
 This property controls the behavior of control at run time.

 ![Windows Forms MaskedEditBox showing mask format](MaskedEditBox-images/MarkedEditBox_mask.png)